xinyee20/tp/docs/DeveloperGuide.md

 ### **5.3.
 Lesson Manager**

+(Contributed by Ryan Lim)

 The `LessonManager` is responsible for storing lessons in a tutorial group

 #### **5.3.1.
 Rationale**

-Having a `LessonManager` allows for easy retrieval, viewing and updating of the lessons in a particular Tutorial Group.
+Having a `LessonManager` allows for easy retrieval, viewing and updating of the lessons in a particular tutorial group.

 #### **5.3.2.
 Current Implementation**